WAcry/wacry.github.io/content/posts/1735078223417-binary-search-intro/index.md

         int leftPos = r;

         // 2.
 Find the ending position of k
-        //    Divide the array into two parts, the left part all <= k, the right part all > k.
+        //    Divide the array into two parts, the left part is all <= k, and the right part is all > k.
         //    The answer is the largest index of the left part. l = -1, r = n;
         while(l < r - 1) {